jacksalici/jacksalici.com/src/content/projects/masters-degree.md

 Part IV begins with a presentation of a case study about HRI (Chapter 9), which was developed during the same period and it is a perfect example of a gaze-driven application that could increase the quality of how a pick and place robot manipulator is used.
 In the same part are present the conclusion and possible future developments of this work (Chapter 10).
 This thesis covers a broad range of topics, and it would be impossible to deeply dive into each of them.
 However, it is hoped that this work will provide a solid foundation for any additional future work and give a glimpse of every touched aspect.

-## Repositories and other details

-Repositories and other details will be available in the next weeks, after the thesis discussion.
-Until then, this page is under construction. 🏗️